How do I register?

 How should I bring my competition music?

-Competition music should be uploaded in advance to your private studio Dropbox folder.
+Competition music should be uploaded in advance to the registration admin system.
 Each file should be labeled with Title of Entry, Studio Code Letter, and Entry Number.
 Please come to the competition with a back up USB of all music files.

 Can a Teacher compete in a competition dance?